KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 # Deployment

 ### App Deployment
-For deploying your app, Heroku is used.
+For deploying Your app, Heroku is used.
 Follow these steps:

  **Create a New App:**
-   - Create a new app on your Heroku dashboard.
+   - Create a new app on Heroku dashboard.

  **Configure Settings:**
-   - Navigate to "Settings" in your new app.
+   - Navigate to "Settings" in new app.

  **Config Vars Setup:**
    - In "Config Vars," add `PORT` as the key and `8000` as its value.

  **Add PostgreSQL Database:**
-   - Choose PostgreSQL as your database.
+   - Choose PostgreSQL as database.

         Example "ElephantSQL" was used in this project

  **Configure DATABASE_URL:**
-   - In "Config Vars," add `DATABASE_URL` and copy the URL from your PostgreSQL dashboard.
+   - In "Config Vars," add `DATABASE_URL` and copy the URL from PostgreSQL dashboard.

-     Note: If you are using ElephantSQL as your PostgreSQL provider, you can use the URL provided by ElephantSQL.
+     Note: If using ElephantSQL as PostgreSQL provider, you can use the URL provided by ElephantSQL.

  **Environment Variable Setup:**
-   - Create a new file in your workspace called `env.py`.
+   - Create a new file in workspace called `env.py`.
    - Import the `os` library and set the environment variable for `DATABASE_URL` to the Heroku address (or ElephantSQL URL)
    - Add a secret key using `os.environ["SECRET_KEY"] = "your secret key here"`.